Alex Murray

 Research Interests

-I specialise in British and American literature of the period 1880-1940, with particular expertise in: Decadence and writing of the fin de siècle; modernism; literature and place (particularly London and New York); travel writing; religion and literature.
+I specialise in British and American literature of the period 1880-1940, with particular expertise in: Decadence and writing of the fin de siècle; modernism; literature and place (particularly London and New York); literature and politics; literature and history/historiography; literature and religion.

 Image result for landscapes of decadence: literature and place at the fin de siècle Decadence